Chapter 14: Line and Polygon Examples

 Assignments from (insert your name here)

 All Google Maps API examples here do not use a key.
-Domains and related sub-domains that had used Google Maps API before June 22, 2016 should find that the maps still function without a key.
-That's why the keyless examples work from this page.
+Domains and related sub-domains that had used Google Maps API before June 22, 2016 should find that these code samples still function without a key.
+The keyless examples work from this page because the maps.unomaha.edu server was using the Google Maps API many years before this new requirement came into effect.
 If the Google Map examples below don't work once you upload them to your server, you need to get a free key from Google.
-Further details of this new requirement and other changes to the Google Maps API usage policy can be found here at this site.
+Further details of this new requirement and other changes to the Google Maps API usage policy can be found at this site.
 The key that Google provides to you for free would be added to the call to the API, like this:

 - 14_01_Simple_Line - Draw a line that shows your general route home.

 - 14_01b_Dashed_line - Draw a dashed line between two points.

 - 14_01c_Arrow - Draw an arrow between two points.

 Map out data on the number of people that fly between three different airports in the US.